cresset-template/cresset/README.md

 ## Known Issues

-1. (TOP PRIORITY) Cache misses sometimes occur even when only including new packages on the train layers, causing the previous build layers to rebuild despite their contents already being cached.
-This is suspected to be caused by the download files being different at different builds but further investigation is necessary as `RUN` commands should not inspect cache contents.

-2. Entering a container by `ssh` will remove all variables set by `ENV`.
+1. Entering a container by `ssh` will remove all variables set by `ENV`.
 This is because `sshd` starts a new environment, wiping out all previous variables.
-Using `docker`/`docker-compose` to start containers is strongly recommended.
+Using `docker`/`docker-compose` to enter containers is strongly recommended.
-Use `ssh` only for network connections with containers (e.g., allowing the user to view Tensorboard or Jupyter on their local system).

-3. Building on CUDA 11.4.x is not available as of October 2021 because `magma-cuda114` has not been released on the `pytorch` anaconda channel yet.
+2. Building on CUDA 11.4.x is not available as of October 2021 because `magma-cuda114` has not been released on the `pytorch` anaconda channel yet.
 Users may attempt building with older versions of `magma-cuda` or try the version available on `conda-forge`.
 A source build of `magma` would be welcomed as a pull request.

-4. Ubuntu 16.04 will not build.
+3. Ubuntu 16.04 build fails.
 This is because the default `git` installed by `apt` on Ubuntu 16.04 does not support the `--jobs` flag.
 Also, PyTorch v1.9+ will not build on Ubuntu 16.
 However, as Ubuntu 16.04 has already reached EOL, the project will be left as is.